FOSSEE/sdes-stscripts/ult/ult_7/script.rst

 ..
 R9

-Suppose, While you are compiling the student marklist, Anne walks up to you and wants to know her marks.
+Suppose, While you are compiling the students marklist, Anne walks up to you and wants to know her marks.
 You, being a kind person that you are, oblige.
-But you do not wish to her to see the marks that others have scored.
+But you do not wish her to see the marks that others have scored.
 What do you do?
 Here, the ``grep`` command comes to your rescue.

 ``grep`` is a command line text search utility.
 You can use it to search for Anne and show her, what she scored. ``grep`` allows us to search for a search string in files.
 But we could, like any other command, pipe the output of other commands to it.
-So, we shall use the previous combination of cut and paste that we had, to get the marks of students along with their names and search for Anne in that.
+So, we shall use the previous combination of ``cut and paste`` that we had, to get the marks of students along with their names and search for Anne in that.

 ..
 L9